jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Zymis Wenben.md

 ## Role in the Investigation

-**Escalation Point:** Zymis's murder marked the escalation from a single murder investigation to a supernatural crisis, confirming that multiple threats were active in [[Cerbereburn|Cerbereburn]] simultaneously.
+**Escalation Point:** Zymis's murder marked the escalation from a single murder investigation to a supernatural crisis, confirming that multiple threats were active in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] simultaneously.

 **Blocked Investigation:** [[Marius Ligroves|Marius]] blocked further investigation of Zymis's room, suggesting either official protocols or potential cover up attempts that complicated the party's ability to gather evidence.